 - Short loan terms and repayment schedules.
-Most cash advance and payday loans require that you repay the entire amount in a few weeks or months, resulting in high repayments.
+Most short-term loans require that you repay the entire amount in a few weeks or months, resulting in high repayments.

 - Predatory lenders.
 Some lenders can be disreputable and set unfair terms, so it’s important to do your research and apply for a loan with a reputable lender.